 BSN curriculum provides the foundational knowledge needed to become a CRN, with certification programs available to acquire more specialized skills.

 Public health nurses care for entire populations rather than individual patients.
 Instead of waiting for patients to seek treatment, they go out into communities to advocate for lifestyle improvements and disease prevention.
 They often work through healthcare programs and government services to educate the community and improve access for individuals.

 One of the components of the Affordable Care Act is using ratings to improve quality care.
 Nurses have an interesting perspective on the measurement and analysis of this data because of their knowledge of working with patients.
-These individuals are responsible for ensuring the nursing staff is in compliance with procedures in place to provide quality care.
+These individuals are responsible for ensuring the nursing staff are in compliance with procedures in place to provide quality care.
 This is another opportunity for you to make a positive and lasting impact on the industry.

-The variety of BSN jobs out there is just one of the many reasons nurses should consider earning a bachelor's degree.
+The variety of BSN jobs out there is just one of the many reasons nurses should consider earning a Bachelor's degree.
 If you’re passionate about improving as a nurse while also helping improve the industry at large, it’s time to consider this credential.

-2 Completion time is dependent on credit transfers accepted and courses completed each term.
+*Completion time is dependent on credit transfers accepted and courses completed each term.

 EDITOR’S NOTE: This article was originally published in November 2013.
-It has since been updated to reflect information relevant to 2016.
+It has since been updated to reflect information relevant to 2018.